Active Substance: voriconazole

 How does Vfend work?

-The active substance in Vfend, voriconazole, is an antifungal medicine that belongs to the ‘triazole’ group.
-It works by preventing the formation of ergosterol, which is an important part of fungal cell membranes.
-Without ergosterol, the fungus is killed or prevented from spreading.
+The active substance in Vfend, voriconazole, belongs to the ‘triazole’ class of antifungal medicines.
+It works by disrupting the formation of ergosterol, which is an important component of fungal cell membranes.
+Without a functional cell membrane, the fungus is killed or prevented from spreading.
 The list of fungi against which Vfend is active can be found in the summary of product characteristics (also part of the EPAR).

 How has Vfend been studied?

-The study of Vfend in invasive aspergillosis involved 277 immunocompromised patients (patients whose immune system was not working properly).
+The study of Vfend in the treatment of invasive aspergillosis involved 277 immunocompromised patients (patients whose immune system was not working properly).
 Vfend was compared with amphotericin B (another antifungal medicine).

-The study of Vfend in candidaemia compared Vfend with a treatment of amphotericin B followed by fluconazole in 370 patients.
+The study of Vfend in the treatment of candidaemia compared Vfend with a treatment of amphotericin B followed by fluconazole in 370 patients.

 Vfend has also been studied in 285 children.